Tijjani Reijnders

-Tijjani Martinus Jan Reijnders (/nl/; born 29 July 1998) is a Dutch professional footballer who plays as a midfielder for Premier League club Manchester City and the Netherlands national team.
+Tijjani Martinus Jan Reijnders (/nl/; born 29 July 1998) is a Dutch professional footballer who plays as a midfielder for Saudi Pro League club Al-Qadsiah and the Netherlands national team.

-After representing various Dutch junior teams, Reijnders began his career with his hometown club, PEC Zwolle, before moving to fellow Dutch club AZ Alkmaar in the 2017−18 season.
-He was then loaned to RKC Waalwijk until the conclusion of the 2019−20 campaign, returning to AZ as a mainstay.
+After representing various Dutch junior teams, Reijnders began his career with his hometown club, PEC Zwolle, before moving to fellow Dutch club AZ in the 2017–18 season.
+He was then loaned to RKC Waalwijk until the conclusion of the 2019–20 campaign, returning to AZ as a mainstay.
 He signed for AC Milan in the summer of 2023 and won the 2024–25 Supercoppa Italiana.
-After two years at the Italian club, he signed for Manchester City in 2025.
+After two years in Italy, he signed for Manchester City in 2025, winning the FA Cup and EFL Cup in his sole season at the club, before being sold to Saudi side Al-Qadsiah in 2026.

 Reijnders is a Dutch international, having progressed from the under-20 level onwards.
 He made his senior international debut for the country in September 2023.

 Club career

 Early career

-Reijnders' role in the football scene started at a young age, where he started his career with the FC Twente youth team.
-He played at FC Twente until the U-17 team before being released to CSV '28 and playing for one year from 2015 to 2016.
+Reijnders started his career with the Twente youth team.
+He played at Twente until the U-17 team before being released to CSV '28 and playing for one year from 2015 to 2016.

-In 2016, Reijnders joined his homeland team PEC Zwolle U-19 where he then moved up the level and appeared in the Eredivisie club's first team.
-Even at PEC Zwolle, Reijnders only played one year.
+In 2016, Reijnders joined his hometown team PEC Zwolle U-19 where he then moved up the level and appeared in the Eredivisie club's first team.

-AZ Alkmaar
+AZ

 In 2017, development of his career accelerated rapidly.
 From working at a local Aldi supermarket and training in Zwolle, he crossed over to AZ's Under-21 team and moved up to the first professional team in 2018.

 In 2020, he was loaned to RKC Waalwijk for six months, from January to June.
 Afterwards, Reijnders returned to AZ and became part of the first team, in which he managed to play in the 2022–23 Europa Conference League semi-finals.
 Reijnders was named to the Eredivisie Team of the Month in September 2022 and April 2023.